Susan Denham: Early life

-Susan Gageby was born in Dublin in 1945 and educated at Alexandra College, Dublin.
+Susan Gageby was born in Dublin in 1945.
+She was educated at Alexandra College, Dublin.
 She is the daughter of the former editor of The Irish Times, Douglas Gageby, the sister of another barrister Patrick Gageby and maternal granddaughter of Seán Lester.
 She is from a Church of Ireland background.

 She attended Trinity College Dublin (LL.B.
 1969), the King's Inns, and the Law School of Columbia University, New York City (LL.M.
 1972).
 She was involved with the Free Legal Advice Centres while studying in Dublin and was a founder and president of the Archaeology and Folklife Society at Trinity College.

 Legal career

-She was called to the bar in July 1971 and became a Senior Counsel in October 1987.
+She was called to the Bar in July 1971 and became a Senior Counsel in October 1987.
 She was the fourth woman to enter the Inner Bar.
 She became a senior counsel on the same day as future Supreme Court colleague Mary Laffoy.
 She worked on the Midland circuit until 1979, following which she was based in Dublin.
-She was involved in a number of leading cases while a junior barrister and a Senior Counsel particularly in the area of judicial review.
+She was involved in several leading cases while a junior barrister and a Senior Counsel, particularly in the area of judicial review.